junaidakram1/Search-App/README.md

-Search App using Vanilla JS and Wikipedia API, with accessibility feature for screen readers.
+Search App using Vanilla JS and Wikipedia API, with accessibility feature for screen reader users.